P站视频

 Many states have rules that allow people (usually adults) to use cannabis for medical reasons.
 To use cannabis legally in these states, you must have a medical problem that has been shown to possibly benefit from cannabis use.
 You can learn more at Possible Benefits of Cannabis for People with Cancer and Risks of Cannabis Use for People with Cancer.

-States usually require a recommendation from a doctor, too.
-Some states might require having a special card that identifies the person as a medical marijuana patient in order to buy it from a cannabis store or dispensary.
+Certain states require a recommendation from a doctor too.
+Some states might require having a special card or identification number to buy it from a cannabis dispensary.

-In states that allow adults to use cannabis during their leisure time, it can usually be bought in stores or dispensaries that have a license to sell it.
+In states that allow adults to use cannabis during their leisure time for non-medical reasons, it can usually be bought in dispensaries that have a license to sell it.
 Each state has rules about how much you can buy at a time.
 There are also laws about what forms you can use and where you can use them.
-For example, some states allow edible cannabis to be used in public places, but inhaled or smoked cannabis or marijuana may not be allowed in certain places.
+For example, some states allow edible cannabis to be used in public places, but inhaled or smoked cannabis may not be allowed in certain places.

 What does the federal law say about cannabis?